-Table 31: Overview of the Terms of Reference for the (national and provincial) Environment and Culture Sector Programme Management Team

-AREA DE TAIL PROCEDURE Role a.
-The national E&Cs PMT is regarded as a technical advisory committee, specifically commissioned to oversee t expansion of job creation in the sector and monitor the introduction and effective application of the incentive.
-T national E&Cs PMT shall oversee the planning process, programme implementation, the use of the incentive allocation and reporting to the Department of Public Works and Infrastructure. b.
-The provincial E&Cs PMT is regarded as a technical advisory committee, established to oversee the secto implementation of the EPWP Grant at a provincial level.
+Table 31: Overview of the Terms of Reference for the (national and provincial) Environment and Culture Sector Programme Management Team gr amme Managem ent Team AREA D ETAIL PROCEDURE Role a.
+The national E&Cs PMT is regarded as a technical advisory committee, specifically commissioned to oversee the expansion of job creation in the sector and monitor the introduction and effective application of the incentive.
+The national E&Cs PMT shall oversee the planning process, programme implementation, the use of the incentive allocation and reporting to the Department of Public Works and Infrastructure. b.
+The provincial E&Cs PMT is regarded as a technical advisory committee, established to oversee the sector's implementation of the EPWP Integrated Grant at a provincial level.
 Functions c.
-The functions of both E&Cs PMTs will include (but not be limited to): Providing oversight on the Environment & Culture sector i.e. reviewing and advising on job creation targets at incentive/grant allocations Overseeing the Environment & Culture sector EPWP planning process Assessing expansion plans from sector departments Discussion of the Incentive and Grant Model year-on-year (EPWP performance assessment and the determination fincentive eligibility and allocations) Reviewing quarterly (national, provincial and municipal) EPWP performance; discussion of the incentive and gratimplementation issues; and providing technical advice to unblock obstacles to implementation (discuss at ensure proposals for actions to mobilise capacity, funding, training, communication, progress reporting, Marequirements and/or implementation guidelines)

-public works infrastructure Department: Public Works and Infrastructure EXPANDED PUBLIC WORKS PROGRAM EPUBLIC OF SOUTH A DETAIL PROCEDURE The national E&Cs PMT shall consist of representation (at the level of Chief Director or above) by the following Membership d. stakeholders: Department of Public Works and Infrastructure (lead); National Treasury; Department of Tourism; Department of Agriculture, Forestry and Fisheries: Department of Water Affairs and the Department of Environmental Affairs: the Department of Arts and Culture; and any other EPWP support.
-The national E&Cs PMT may also consist of other stakeholders as may be necessary.
-The provincial E&Cs PMT shall consist of representation by the following stakeholders: e.
-Coordination Departments: Department of Public Works and Infrastructure (lead); Department of Environmental Affairs, Fisheries and Forestry Provincial departments (in any combination); Tourism; Agriculture, Forestry and Fisheries; Land Affairs; Environmental Affairs; Arts and Culture.
+The functions of both E&Cs PMTs will include (but not be limited to): Providing oversight on the Environment & Culture sector i.e. reviewing and advising on job creation targets and incentive/grant allocations Overseeing the Environment & Culture sector EPWP planning process Assessing expansion plans from sector departments Discussion of the Incentive and Grant Model year-on-year (EPWP performance assessment and the determination of incentive eligibility and allocations) Reviewing quarterly (national, provincial and municipal) EPWP performance; discussion of the incentive and grant implementation issues; and providing technical advice to unblock obstacles to implementation (discuss and olic Works and Infrastructure PUBLIC OF SOUTH AFRICA EXPANDED PUBLIC WORKS PROGRAMME AREA DETAIL PROCEDURE ensure proposals for actions to mobi requirements and/or implementation (lise capacity, tunding, training, communication, progress reporting, M&E guidelines) Requesting and endorsing technical su pport to implementing national and provincial departments.
+Membership The national E&Cs PMT shall consist of representation (at the level of Chief Director or above) by the following stakeholders: • astructure (lead); National Treasury; Department of Tourism; Department Department of Water Affairs and the Department of Environmental Affairs; and any other EPWP support.
+The national E&Cs PMT may also consist of other stakeholders as may be necessary. e.
+The provincial E&Cs PMT shall consist of representation by the following stakeholders: Coordination Departments: Departments: Affairs, Fisheries and Forestry nt of Public Works and (lead); Department of Environmental Provincial departments (in any combination); Tourism; Agriculture, Forestry and Fisheries; Land Affairs; Environmental Affairs; Arts and Culture.
 The PMT may also consist of other stakeholders as may be necessary.
-The Department of Public Works and Infrastructure would act as the Secretariat.
-The necessary capacity would be Secretariat f. deployed.
-The activities will be funded by the Department of Public Works and Infrastructure.
+Secretariat The Department of Public Works and Infrastructure would act as the Secretariat.
+The necessary capacity would be deployed.
 Funding g.
+The activities will be funded by the Departme ent of Public Works and Infrastructure.